Extended clutching construction for the moduli of stable curves: Introduction

-(resp., $\MM^{(\infty)}_{g-1,2}//\GG_{\glue,n}\to U\De_0^{(n)}$) is canonically identified with the $\G_m$-torsor over $\EE_{g_1,g_2}^{(n)}$ corresponding to the pull-back of $\OO(\De)$ on $\ov{\MM}_g$. \end{theorem}
+(resp., $[\MM^{(\infty)}_{g-1,2}/\GG_{\glue,n}]\to U\De_0^{(n)}$) is canonically identified with the $\G_m$-torsor over $\EE_{g_1,g_2}^{(n)}$ corresponding to the pull-back of $\OO(\De)$ on $\ov{\MM}_g$. \end{theorem}

-As an application, in the case $g_1=1$ we can identify the 1st infinitesimal neighborhood of the boundary divisor with the one in the normal line bundle, at least over the smooth locus of the divisor.
-In the case $g_1=g_2=1$, we can do the same for any $n$th infinitesimal neighborhood.
-Let us denote by $\NN$ the normal bundle to the embedding of the boundary divisor into $\ov{\MM}_g$.
+As an application, in the case $g_1=g_2=1$ we can identify the $n$th infinitesimal neighborhood of the boundary divisor with the one in the normal line bundle.
+In the case $g_1=1$, $g_2>1$, we get a presentation of the $1$st infinitesimal neighborhood as a quotient by $\G_a\rtimes \G_m$.

 \begin{theorem} Let us work over $\Spec \Q$.